markabrahams/node-net-snmp/README.md

     receiver = snmp.createReceiver (options, callback);

+Note that binding to the default port (162) on some systems requires the receiver process to be run with administrative privilege.
+If this is not possible

 The `options` and `callback` parameters are mandatory.
 The `options` parameter is an object, possibly empty, and can contain the following fields:

- * `port` - the port to list for notifications on - defaults to 162
+ * `port` - the port to listen for notifications on - defaults to 162.
+Note that binding to port 162 on some systems requires the receiver process to be run with administrative privilege.
+If this is not possible then choose a port greater than 1024.
  * `disableAuthorization` - disables local authorization for all community-based notifications received and for those user-based notifications received with no message authentication or privacy (noAuthNoPriv) - defaults to false